|At A Glance|

 Completely updated for 2016, this new edition of Milestone Documents of American Leaders offers a unique biographical approach to the study of primary source documents in American History.

 Conceived and produced by an expert group of teachers, librarians, and historians, Milestone Documents of American Leaders brings a unique biographical approach to the study of primary source documents.
-Each entry offers a number of full texts from the historical figure in question as well as an in-depth, analytical essay that places the documents in their historical context.
+Each entry offers a number of texts from the historical figure in question as well as an in-depth, analytical essay that places the documents in their historical context.
 With content aligned with the National History Standards and signed essays written by a team of 60 esteemed historians, Milestone Documents of American Leaders offers an unparalleled reference tool for students conducting primary source research.

-Essays are arranged alphabetically by last name of author, and include several sections, including the full text of the primary documents; a summary overview of the person's place in history and their role as a producer of documents; a timeline of key events; a detailed explanation and analysis of the selected primary documents; the impact and legacy of the person's writings on American history; a selection of quotes; an annotated bibliography; and a comprehensive glossary.
+Essays are arranged alphabetically by last name of author, and include several sections, including the full text of the primary documents; a summary overview of the person's place in history and their role as a producer of documents; a timeline of key events; a detailed explanation and analysis of the selected primary documents; the impact and legacy of the person's writings on American history; a selection of key quotes; an annotated bibliography; and a comprehensive glossary.

 Each entry in Milestone Documents of American Leaders begins with an overview section that outlines the importance of the historical figure and the selected documents.
 Subsequent sections include the following: